volodalexey/spachat/README.md

 After WebRTC find the way to each other A and B should have friends under "My users"

 ##### To connect to chat make following:
-- A: create user & login & enable unsafe script
+- A: create user & login
-- B: create user & login & enable unsafe script
+- B: create user & login
 - A: goes to left panel under "Create chat"
 - A: clicks "auto handshake" & sees new chat
 - A: goes to opened chat "settings" and copies chat id